niklasfink/MustMail/README.md

 1. Download the binary release `MustMail-v0.0.0-win-x64.zip` (where 0.0.0 is the latest version) from [here](https://github.com/bxdavies/MustMail/releases/latest).
 2. Extract the zip file to `C:\MustMail`.
 3. Create an `appsettings.json` file in the same directory as the executable.
-4. Add the following to the file and fill in ClientId, TenantId, ClientSecret, and SendFrom between the empty double quotes:
+4. Add the following to the file and fill in ClientId, TenantId, ClientSecret, and AllowedSenders between the empty double quotes:
 ```json
 {
   "Graph": {